Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

   + Click the *Name* field and edit the name of the queue type.

-  + Click the *Execution Prio* drop-down list and select the appropriate execution priority in the list.
+  + Click the *Execution Priority* drop-down list and select the appropriate execution priority in the list.
+The following options are available:
+    - **Oldest executable action**: The oldest executable actions within all existing processes is executed first by the workers.
+    - **Executable actions of oldest process**: The executable actions within the oldest process are executed first by the workers.

 3. Click the [SAVE] button in the upper right corner.
   The changes are saved.
 The *Edit queue type* view is closed.
-The *QueueType has been saved* pop-up window is displayed.
+The *Queue type has been saved* pop-up window is displayed.

   ![Queue type saved](/Assets/Screenshots/ActindoWorkFlow/QueueTypes/QueueTypeSaved.png "[Queue type saved]")